-- Search/detect: scan a volume for the presence of target.
+- Search/detect/classify: scan a volume for the presence of target and identify it.
 Scan time, detection algorithm. - Tracking: track a target's position.
 State space vector of position and velocity, filter through model of target dynamic. - Imaging: form an image of the scene.
 Positioning, huge datasets, processing power.